 The World's New Blackest Black and Whitest White(s): Here we go again, again

-On September 12th, 2019, engineers at MIT announced that they have achieved the unimaginable — they’ve managed to beat Vantablack, formally the blackest black ever created, by inventing one that’s roughly ten times blacker.
+On September 12th of 2019, engineers at MIT announced that they have achieved the unimaginable — they’ve managed to beat Vantablack, formally the blackest black ever created, by inventing one that’s roughly ten times blacker.

-One year later, on October 21st, 2020, engineers at Purdue University announced the arrival of the world’s whitest white — capable of reflecting 95.5% of sunlight — only to outdo themselves a half of a year later, by creating one that’s even whiter.
+One year later, on October 21st of 2020, engineers at Purdue University announced the arrival of the world’s whitest white — capable of reflecting 95.5% of sunlight — only to outdo themselves a half of a year later, by creating one that’s even whiter.

-Currently, air conditioning accounts for 12% of U.S. energy consumption.
-Also, many air conditioners use hydrofluorocarbons (HFCs).
-While HFCs make up a small percentage of greenhouse gasses, they trap thousands of times the amount of heat as carbon dioxide.
+Currently, air conditioning accounts for 12% of U.S. energy consumption, and many air conditioners use hydrofluorocarbons (HFCs); while HFCs make up a small percentage of greenhouse gasses, they trap thousands of times the amount of heat as carbon dioxide.